3and4/Leither/doc/MiMei-en.md

 In this case, the algorithm decides the path of user accessing data, and user behavior is controlled by the App.

 In programming, the above two approaches corresponds to **Subjest Oriented Programming** and **Procedure Oriented Programming**, respectively.
+#### 3.2 Break Data Monopoly
+**Opensource Platform**
+Microsoft took control of the PC ecosystem with DOS and Windows, and strangled competition in both office software and browser.
+Google uses search engine to control data and influences user behavior.
+FB does the same with social media.

+On the other hand, opensource community turned operation system into a public platform with Linux.
+It is the first attempt to opensource a platform.
+Similar cases are Android for smartphone and RISC-V for IC instruction set.

+There shall be similar opensource platform for storing user data, especially for **social media** and **search engine**.
+**Free flow of data**
+In early operation system, data file can be copied and transferred among different mainframes of different systems.
+Free movement of data shall be a consensus and primary design norm of operation system.
+Three measures can be adopted to achieve the above goal:
++ Promote data-freedom as a mainstream ideology
++ Legislate that any platform that collects user data must allow the owner to migrate its personal data.
++ Develop opensource program, such as browser plugins, to facilitate user to migrate data to personal storage devices.
+Once the ownership of user data taken back by its creator, the data can be revived and reconnected with each other.
+**Data->App**